If you are not in the Big Four of accounting firms, you need to work hard to build credibility for your services.

 People already know about Deloitte, Ernst & Young, KPMG, but not all businesses have the budget to work with them.
 So there’s a need for you to become visible in search engines and reach your target companies when they seek help.

 67% of accountants think that the profession is more competitive than ever.
-Though there are more competitive industries that pay $100+ to get a click from Google, driving organic traffic to your accounting firm is not easy.
+Though there are more competitive industries that pay $100+ to get a click from Google, driving organic traffic to your accounting and tax firm is not easy.

 #1 Your main keywords, your site/meta descriptions